Qustodio Review: Is It the Best Parental Control App in 2024?

 Both of Qustodio’s Android and iOS apps are very simple to navigate, have a really intuitive design, their features work really well, and I never experienced any bugs when using them.
 Also, I like that both apps share a similar design, so it’s really easy to switch from Android to iOS and vice versa.

-I really like that all the dashboard’s settings are neatly divided.
+I really like that all the dashboard’s settings are neatly divided, like on desktop.
 This makes it super easy to find what you’re looking for without spending too much time.
 And once you’re in, setting rules and restrictions is pretty easy.
 It took me no longer than 10 minutes to create rules for my test device.

 Both mobile apps are very feature-rich — the only difference is that Qustodio’s iOS app is missing the Panic Button feature.